Making Diversity a Priority

 - Global Mentoring Program

-In addition, our Diversity & Inclusion Council sponsors Carlyle’s global mentoring program, which has had over 500 participants from every corner of the firm in the three years of its existence.
+In addition, our Diversity & Inclusion Council sponsors Carlyle’s global mentoring program, which has had over 600 participants from every corner of the firm in the five years of its existence.

 To help identify and develop diverse talent early on, we actively engage with prominent organizations such as the Toigo Foundation and Sponsors for Educational Opportunity (SEO).
 We provide training and mentorship for prospective Carlyle candidates from undergraduate school through business school graduation with fellowship programs, networking events and instructional programs.
 Carlyle has sponsored a Toigo Fellowship almost every year since 2010 and since 2007 has hired 36 SEO alums—by far the most in the industry.
 In 2016 we established two fellowships for minority and female banking analysts with SEO.